kykiefer/depression-detect/src/README.md

 # Depression Detect Workflow
 Below is the basic workflow I performed.
-Many of the scripts use my specific file paths and will have to be altered to run on your machine.
 I'm running in my Python 2.7.13 environment on macOS.

 Gain access to the [DAIC-WOZ database](http://dcapswoz.ict.usc.edu/) and download the zip files to your project directory by running the following command in your shell: